MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

           > [!div class="mx-imgBorder"]
           > ![Freeform measurement.](./media/mr-measurement/measure-freeform.png)

-      4. To complete the measurement, keep the dot at the last point you added and then select **Submit**.
+      4. Keep the dot at the last point and then select **Submit** to save the final measurement.
           > [!div class="mx-imgBorder"]
           > ![Measure desk area.](./media/mr-measurement/measure-form-submint.png)